namhkoh/agentX/README.md

 # agentX
  - A.I Agent training exploration using Unity's ML agent library.
  - RL learning implementation.
+ - Final neural net `agentX.nn` can be found in the results folder.

 # Training Area
  - The scene is consisted of an `Agent` (sphere), `Target` (cube) and the floor plane.